rafaelhbarreto/challenge/README.md

 `php app/console server:run`

+  **ATTENTION**
+ The emailed shiporders.xml file contained a parser error at line 37 and 61.
+Following is the download link for the correct files. :)  [click here to download](https://www.sendspace.com/file/wbuj79)

-Now open the browser of your preference and access http://localhost:8000
+**Now open the browser of your preference and access** http://localhost:8000

 # API